 She is a member of the National Organization of Professional Organizers (NAPO).
 She has consulted with Cross It Off Your List®, the New York City organizing firm, for the past 10 years on various organizational projects.

-Lynne is also a partner and co-coach of Team Training New England (TTNE) that offers men and women organized group training program as they prepare for sprint distance triathlons.
+Lynne was also a partner and co-coach of Team Training New England (TTNE) that offers men and women organized group training program as they prepare for sprint distance triathlons.
 TTNE also offers children’s triathlon camps and events during the summer.

 Lynne's planning and troubleshooting abilities combined with her innate organizational mindset, make her an ideal event management and marketing professional.
 A graduate of Connecticut College in New London, CT, Lynne received her degree in Sociology and Psychology.